napframework/nap-docs/app/manual/09_project_management.md

 ### Library Search Paths {#user_module_config_search_paths}

 A target that links to a NAP module, that depends on a third-party dynamic library, must know where to find it.
-To avoid having to edit [run time search paths](https://en.wikipedia.org/wiki/Rpath) manually (as was the case in the past) `LibrarySearchPaths` can be provided in `module.json`.`
+Modify the `LibrarySearchPaths` property in `module.json` to add library search paths to any target (executable or module) that includes your module:
 ```
 "LibrarySearchPaths": {
     "Linux": [